-&lt;sup>12 Note to Article 1 in Annex I of the Customs Valuation Agreement being valued that the buyer must pay, either directly or indirectly, as a condition of sale of the goods ((c) of the paragraph); and the value of any part of the proceeds of any subsequent resale, disposal or use of the imported goods that accrues directly or indirectly to the seller ((d) of the paragraph), etc.
+The factors to be adjusted are listed in (a)-(d) of paragraph 1, Article 8 of the Customs Valuation Agreement, including commissions and brokerage, except buying commissions ((a)(i) of that paragraph); royalties and license fees (hereinafter "royalties, etc.") related to the goods being valued that the buyer must pay, either directly or indirectly, as a condition of sale of the goods ((c) of the paragraph); and the value of any part of the proceeds of any subsequent resale, disposal or use of the imported goods that accrues directly or indirectly to the seller ((d) of the paragraph), etc.